 3. Sleep 7-10 Hours

 Sleep plays an important role in building muscle mass.
-Getting a good night’s rest will not only make you stronger mentally, but physically as well.
+I always advise my clients to get a good night's rest.
+I've found that it not only makes you stronger mentally but physically as well.

 Lack of sleep can lead to muscle loss by: hindering muscle recovery after damage induced by exercise, injuries and certain conditions associated with muscle atrophy.